muehlefeldt/unity-machine-learning/docs/run-log.md

 * Again curiosty test, same as 1121.
 * Result: Shit.
 Not stable learning.

-## Next
+## 1123
 * Reward without distance.
-Only collision.
-Punish each step.
+Only collision punished.
+Punish each step. +1 For target reached.
 * Staged process.
   * First: Train only with the target and no decoy.
+* No curiosty.
+* First part in editor.
+Check for problems with changed decoy deployment.
+* Terminated.
+Heuristic was still set in area 1.

+## 1124
+* Run of 1123 but mode fixed.

 * Next: Introduce the decoy.
 * Think about the staged process again!